 Arkansas recognizes the “no contest” clause

 One way to eliminate trust contests is to include what is referred to as a “no contest” clause.
 Most living trusts contain such a clause, which states that, if any beneficiary challenges any of the terms of the trust, that person is automatically disinherited.
 This type of deterrent can be very effective.
 Each state has its own rules regarding the enforceability of “no contest” clauses.

 Arkansas enforces no-contest clauses, unless it can be shown that the contest is based on good faith.
 Generally, a contest that will trigger a forfeiture under a no-contest clause requires an attempt to set aside a trust or a provision of a trust.
 A court action seeking to interpret the terms of the instrument, to determine whether a particular action is consistent with the terms of the instrument, or even to determine whether a particular challenge would violate the no-contest clause, does not typically result in a forfeiture of a share of the inheritance.

-If you have questions regarding trusts, trust contests, or any other estate planning issues in Fayetteville, please contact Sexton, Bailey Attorneys, PA online, or by calling us at (479) 443-0062.
+If you have questions regarding trusts, trust contests, or any other estate planning issues in Fayetteville, please contact Wilcox Attorneys, PA online, or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018